whipowill/quake-mod-scarlet/README.md

 - **Blood & Gore** - bathe in the blood of your enemies w/ scalable gore setting
 - **Weapons Balance** - find the perfect balance w/ configurable weapon damage
 - **Item Resupply** - force items to respawn in singleplayer and coop games
-- **Name Tags** - see other player's names Halo-style when aiming at them
+- **Name Tags** - see other player names Halo-style when aiming at them
 - **Foot Steps** - hear your boots touch the ground as you stalk your prey
 - **Score Keeper** - make teamplay games combine scores to achieve fraglimit
 - **No Autoswitch** - nobody takes the gun out of your hand anymore